ShamatienkoYaroslav/oracle-db-guidelines/docs/naming_conventions.md

 If there is a view combining two tables `table1` and `table2`, name the view as `table1_table2_v`.
 Same naming convention can be used with junction tables that are used to link two many-to-many related base tables.

 Editioning views are named like the original underlying table to avoid changing the existing application code when introducing edition based redefinition (EBR).

+When using SmartDB methodology, then views, that are representing tables, must be named as their tables.

 ### Naming Convention for Materialized Views